 1. The Collection Agency Legal Regime in Ontario

-The business of collecting other people's debts in Ontario is regulated under the Collection Agencies Act (CAA) and it's General Regulation.
-While some persons (eg. creditors collecting a debt directly without the use of an agency) and collection activities are exempt in whole or part from the CAA [Ch.2 "Exemptions from the Collection Agencies Act (CAA)"], all debt collection activities are governed by the common law of tort [Ch.8 "Tort Remedies"] and most are also governed by the unfair practice provisions of the Consumer Protection Act (CPA) [Ch.7 "The consumer Protection Act and Collection Practices"].
+The business of collecting other people's debts in Ontario is regulated under the Collection and Debt Settlement Services Act (CADSSA) and it's Regulations.
+While some persons (eg. creditors collecting a debt directly without the use of an agency) and collection activities are exempt in whole or part from the CADSSA [Ch.2 "Exemptions from the Collection and Debt Settlement Act (CADSSA)"], all debt collection activities are governed by the common law of tort [Ch.8 "Tort Remedies"] and most (if the debt emanates from consumer purchases) are also governed by the unfair practice provisions of the Consumer Protection Act (CPA) [Ch.7 "The Consumer Protection Act and Collection Practices"].

-Under the CAA, both collection agencies and their individual collectors are subject to a registration and administrative regulation regime involving several administrative entities: the Registrar of Collection Agencies, the Director of Collection Agencies and then ultimately the Minister of Consumer and Business Services [Ch.3 "Registration and Regulation of Collection Agencies under the CAA"].
-There are also bond, trust fund and competency examination requirements placed on collection agencies.
+Under the CADSSA, collection agencies are subject to a registration and administrative regulation regime involving several administrative entities: the Registrar of Collection Agencies, the Director of Collection Agencies and then ultimately the Minister of Consumer and Business Services [Ch.3 "Registration and Regulation of Collection Agencies under the CADSSA"].
+There are also trust fund and competency examination requirements placed on collection agencies.

-An appeal body (the Licence Appeals Tribunal) hears appeal of Registrar orders refusing applications for registration, refusing renewal of registration, revoking registrations and other related orders [Ch.5 "CAA Appeal Procedures"].
+An appeal body (the Licence Appeals Tribunal) hears appeal of Registrar orders refusing applications for registration, refusing renewal of registration, revoking registrations and other related orders [Ch.5 "CADSSA Appeal Procedures"].

-The CAA sets out a range of debtor protections [Ch.4 "Prohibited Practices under the CAA"], including provisions governing the identification of a collection agency when engaged in collection activities, extensive regulation of the communications that a collection agency may have with both debtors and third parties, and prohibitions on misrepresentation and the making of extra charges against debtors.
-As with other forms of consumer protective legislation, "(a)ny waiver or release of any right, benefit or protection provided by this Act or the regulations is void" [CAA 22.1].
+The CADSSA sets out a range of debtor protections [Ch.4 "Prohibited Practices under the CADSSA"], including provisions governing the identification of a collection agency when engaged in collection activities, extensive regulation of the communications that a collection agency may have with both debtors and third parties, and prohibitions on misrepresentation and the making of extra charges against debtors.
+As with other forms of consumer protective legislation, "(a)ny waiver or release of any right, benefit or protection provided by this Act or the regulations is void" [CADSSA 22.1].

-There is also an administrative enforcement regime which provides the Registrar with the authority to issue compliance, fund-freezing and other orders against collection agencies and collectors [Ch.6 "CAA Enforcement"].
+There is also an administrative enforcement regime which provides the Registrar with the authority to issue compliance, fund-freezing and other orders against collection agencies and collectors, and the Director with the authority to Order administrative penalties (fines) [Ch.6 "CADSSA Enforcement"].